cobrateam/splinter/docs/browser.rst

 .. meta::
     :description: Browser
-    :keywords: splinter, python, tutorial, browser, firefox, chrome, zope, testebrowser
+    :keywords: splinter, python, tutorial, browser, firefox, chrome, zope.testbrowser

 +++++++
 Browser
 +++++++

-To use splinter you need create a Browser instance:
+To use splinter you need to create a Browser instance:

 .. highlight:: python